zzhengnan/iscan/README.md

 ```

 ## Usage
-Specify the path to the directory you wish to scan; both absolute and relative paths are accepted.
+Specify the path to the directory you wish to scan.
+Both absolute and relative paths are accepted.
 ```
 $ iscan path/to/dir
 ```